cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/design.md

 ### Research support
 Design collaborates on research by helping think through research approaches, creating prototypes and translating findings into approaches for new designs.

+### Product strategy
+Design collaborates with the Product Team by contributing to product decisions on how to approach new requests from stakeholders and also alignment with external campaigns or other State sites.

 ## What's in this guide